CHAPTER 13

 FSC 89 Subsistence (all elements other than sub-class 8975- tobacco products)

-(b) Chapter 13 (Government Procurement) shall not cover procurement of any specialty metal or any good containing one or more specialty metals.
+(b) Chapter 13 (Government Procurement) does not cover procurement of any specialty metal or any good containing one or more specialty metals.
 Specialty metal means:

 (ii) steel that contains more than 0.25 per cent of any of the following elements: aluminum, chromium, cobalt, columbium, molybdenum, nickel, titanium, tungsten or vanadium;